 Cytoreductive surgery: the tumor is surgically removed along with parts of the intestine, gallbladder, lining of the abdomen and for women, the ovaries and uterus are also removed.

 Heated intraperitoneal chemoperfusion or HIPEC may be used to treat advanced cancers involving the lining of the abdominal cavity such as appendiceal cancer.
 HIPEC is a chemotherapy procedure designed to kill any remaining cancer cells once all visible signs of the disease are removed surgically.
-The HIPEC procedure follows surgical removal of the tumor and is used in the treatment of pseudomyxoma peritoneal, ;a condition caused by mucinous adenocarcinoma, or cancerous cells that produce abundant mucin.
-Watch the video to learn about the HIPEC procedure.
+The HIPEC procedure follows surgical removal of the tumor and is used in the treatment of pseudomyxoma peritoneal, a condition caused by mucinous adenocarcinoma, or cancerous cells that produce abundant mucin.

 For adenocarcinoid tumors: